annotation/stam-rust/README.md

 # STAM Library

 [STAM](https:/github.com/annotation/stam) is a data model for stand-off text annotation and described in detail [here](https://github.com/annotation/stam).
-This is a sofware library to work with the model, written in Rust.
+This is a software library to work with the model, written in Rust.

 This is the primary software library for working with the data model.
 It is currently in a preliminary stage.
 We aim to implement the full model and most extensions.